 The Bachelor of Science and Arts (BSA) intercollege degree program combines the strengths of the College of Fine Arts (CFA) and the Mellon College of Science (MCS).
 This degree is designed for students who are gifted in both the fine arts and the natural sciences or mathematics, and who have the interest and the exceptional ability to pursue both disciplines simultaneously.
-Students choose their arts concentration from the following schools in CFA: Architecture, Art, Drama or Music.
+Students choose their arts concentration from the following schools in CFA: Architecture, Art, Design, Drama or Music.
 Students choose their science concentration from among the departments in MCS: Biological Sciences, Chemistry, Mathematical Sciences, Neurobiology or Physics.

 The BSA curriculum has three main components: general core requirements, fine arts concentration requirements and natural sciences/mathematics concentration requirements.
 Each student's course of study is structured so they can complete this rigorous program in four years.